-Espresso, simple syrup, and ice are shaken together then topped with milk.
-Skip Starbucks and make this Iced Shaken Espresso copycat recipe at home in 5 minutes!
+Espresso, simple syrup, and ice are shaken together then topped with milk to create this extra caffeinated Starbucks Iced Shaken Espresso copycat drink.

 Iced Shaken Espresso